halafi/styled-flex-lite/README.md

-# Styled Flex & Box Components
+# Styled Flex Component

-Minimalistic primitive React UI components (Flex and Box) with Typescript support.
+Minimalistic React Flex component with Typescript support.

 - No styled-system props
 - No support for array props